 A round of golf among plutocrats provides a spectacular setting to count their cash without fear of retribution and scorn; their media and lobbying companies having masterfully convinced scores of disenfranchised, ignorant, poor fellow whites that the piles of individual wealth and privilege they enjoy is their wealth too.
 At the same time, over cocktails at the nineteenth hole they scheme and cajole policy makers into eliminating their tax burden so those living on a diet of Doritos and microwave meals in trailer parks, who earn non-subsistence minimum wages are certain to have no affordable services as a safety net to guard their health and well-being from the perils of their shitty existence.

-Even though these dirtbags propagated the trickle down bullshit that has stained our collective consciousness for three decades, they spend countless hours on the links making sure not a fucking cent of their amassed wealth actually trickles down.
+Even though these hucksters propagated the “trickle down” delusion that has stained our collective consciousness for three decades, they spend countless hours on the links making sure not a red cent of their amassed wealth actually trickles down.
 And as they proudly stroll the links they agree to pool their cash to ensure the poor schlubs for whom they’ve turned off the ‘trickle tap’ will never earn a decent living by buying off legislators to oppose any increases to their minimum wages.
 This, because the wage-increase threatens to diminish their ability to buy another yacht.
 Or palace.
 Or other country-club membership.

 So, it seems I stand corrected.
 Business is getting done at the golf club.
 Mea culpa.